 Explore EVERY Opportunity

-With increasing interest rates, cost of tuition, and student loan debt, it is incredible important to plan ahead and plan thoroughly.
-Parents should plan for their child’s college education as soon as they can.
-Students should be dedicated and persistent in their search for scholarships—hands down the best way to fund an education.
-After scholarships and grants, students should look for work study programs.
+With increasing interest rates, cost of tuition, and combined student loan debt of $1.3 trillion, it is incredible important to plan ahead and plan thoroughly.
+Parents should plan for their child’s higher education as soon as they can.
+Students should be dedicated and persistent in their search for scholarships and apply to multiple ones— it is hands down the best way to fund an education.
+After scholarships and grants, students should look for a work-study program.

 Loans should be a last resort.
 If a student needs to turn to taking out a loan, it is vital that they do plenty of research into their loan options—both private and federal.
-Things like repayment plans, interest rates, and variable vs. fixed rates, should be considered before ever signing the dotted line.
+Things like repayment plans, interest rates, and variable vs. fixed rates if you refinance, should be considered before ever signing the dotted line.

 Exploring every opportunity is imperative so you understand all the options available, and how they’ll affect you.